$ aws cloudformation validate-template --profile your-profile --template-body file:///path/to/shinyproxy-template.yaml

 $ java -version

-Download the most recent version shinyproxy from the official donwload page based on the platform.
-For Ubuntu (Debian Linux), download the deb file:
+Download the most recent version shinyproxy from the official donwload page; for Ubuntu (Debian Linux), download the deb

 # Shinyproxy latest at the time of writing this post